Microsoft has discontinued support for Internet Explorer, which means it doesn't use modern web technologies, and some pages won't display correctly.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.
 Newfoundland and Tasmania, Australia, have been described as ‘mirror islands’ with striking linkages.
 Site of one of the field excursions during the authors’ 12-day exchange to Tasmania, Australia.
 (Author Provided, Brady Reid) In an era of “global […]

-Grete Gansauer is an economic geographer and interdisciplinary public policy researcher focused on regional development, place-based policy, and the local state in peripheral regions and ‘left behind’ places.
-Focusing on rural contexts and natural resource production, her research examines regional development and sustainability challenges amidst spatial inequality, and how central policies ‘touch down’ at the […]
+Grete Gansauer is an economic geographer and interdisciplinary public policy researcher focused on regional development, place-based policy, and the Foundational Economy in peripheral regions and ‘left behind’ places.
+Focusing on rural contexts and natural resource production, her research examines sustainability of essential services and infrastructures as both drivers and indicators of spatial inequality, and evaluates […]

 Jennifer Clark is Knowlton School Distinguished Professor and Head of the City and Regional Planning Section in the College of Engineering at The Ohio State University.
 She is also a Visiting Professor of City and Regional Planning with the School of Business at the University of Stavanger in Norway.
 She has authored numerous articles, chapters, […]